SwaroopGiri/AWS-SAP-C02-Notes/README.md

 A Disposable Upgrade is one were a new release is deployed on new instances while instances containing the old version are terminated.

-immutable: in the same environment (so under the same load balancer) a new autoscaling group is created alongside the old one.
+* Immutable: in the same environment (so under the same load balancer) a new autoscaling group is created alongside the old one.
 As soon as the first new instance is created it starts to serve traffic.
 When the new instances are all healthy the old ones are switched off.

-blue/green: a new environment is created from scratch (so another load balancer).
+* Blue/Green: a new environment is created from scratch (so another load balancer).
 The switch is performed at DNS level routing the traffic from the OLD to the NEW when the new environment is ready and healthy.

 The main difference is that in the immutable update, the new instances serve traffic alongside the old ones, while in the blue/green this doesn't happen (you have an instant complete switch from old to new).

-All-at-once deployment means all traffic is shifted from the original environment to the replacement environment all at once.
+* All-at-Once deployment means all traffic is shifted from the original environment to the replacement environment all at once.
 All at Once deployment offers the shortest deployment time but it will incur downtime as the instances are upgraded.

+* Rolling Splits the instances into batches and deploys to one batch at a time

+* Rolling with additional batch Splits the deployments into batches but for the first batch creates new EC2 instances instead of deploying on the existing EC2 instances

 Rolling with additional batch is only applicable in Elastic Beanstalk

-Rolling Splits the instances into batches and deploys to one batch at a time

-Rolling with additional batch Splits the deployments into batches but for the first batch creates new EC2 instances instead of deploying on the existing EC2 instances

 Immutable environment updates ensure that configuration changes that require replacing instances are applied efficiently and safely